-I came across an article in Industry Week about a study from IFS North America (with help from Mint Jutras), which shows how traditional ERP vendors are not addressing the needs of project based companies.
+I came across an article in Industry Week about a study from IFS North America (with help from Mint Jutras), which shows how traditional ERP vendors aren’t addressing the needs of project based companies.

 The study looked at companies with more than $100 million in annual revenues that engaged in Engineer-to-Order manufacturing, delivered projects as an engineering, procurement and construction contractor or companies involved in batch process (which requires enterprise asset management of plants and equipment).